-Meshes produced by adaptive processes (such as those of Figure 6.10) will not allow extrapolation to be performed.
-There is no constant refinement factor α to produce mesh j + 1 from mesh j, $h{j+1}(\boldsymbol{x}) = \alpha h_j(\boldsymbol{x})$.
+Abaqus - CAE file Meshes produced by adaptive processes (such as those of Figure 6.10) will not allow extrapolation to be performed.
+There is no constant refinement factor α to produce mesh j + 1 from mesh j, $h{j+1}(\mathbf{x}) = \alpha h_j(\mathbf{x})$.
 Rather, the meshes are generated from the condition that the local error be equilibrated across the mesh (each element should have about the same "amount of error").
 This naturally means that the refinement factor varies from point to point.
 The precondition of the application of the Richardson extrapolation is therefore absent.